AVASCULAR NECROSIS AND SSD BENEFITS

 HIRE AN ATTORNEY TO QUESTION THE MEDICAL EXPERT

-Unfortunately, if you do not hire an attorney to help you, then you will probably lose your case.
+Unfortunately, if you do not hire an attorney to help you, then you will probably lose your benefits.
 Most cases turn on the ME’s testimony at the hearing.
-An attorney can make sure that all of your symptoms are being considered by the medical expert.
+An attorney can make sure the medical expert considers all of your symptoms.

-You will also need an attorney to question the medical expert.
+You will also need an attorney to question the medical expert about your avascular necrosis.
 You may be able to provide testimony on your own to the judge, but when it comes time to ask questions of the ME, you need knowledge of SSA’s rules.
 Likewise, you need to understand your medical condition and the medical record.

 The rules regarding the types of jobs and how physical conditions fit into those jobs are complex.
 If you do not have an attorney, you can lose your hearing due to the testimony of the medical expert.

-If your attorney has experience, they will also know what the ME is likely to say in response to the ALJ’s questions.
+If your attorney has experience, then they will know what the ME is likely to say in response to the ALJ’s questions.
 They will also know how to question the ME and solicit testimony regarding your RFC.
-Learn more about the role of your RFC.
 The RFC is crucial to the SSA finding that you deserve benefits.
 This is especially true if your mental or physical condition does not meet an SSA listing.

 OUR LAW FIRM CAN HELP YOU WIN BENEFITS FOR AVASCULAR NECROSIS

-If you want to learn more about the lawyers and staff at our law firm, then you can go to our About Us page.
+If you want to learn more about the lawyers and staff at our law firm, then read our About Us page.
 For example, Andria Summers can help you prepare for your hearing.
 She has also won thousands of SSD and SSI cases.
 Dianna Cannon has been helping her clients win SSDI and SSI benefits for thirty years.
 Brett Bunkall also has years of legal experience helping people obtain their benefits.

 Together, over the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our experts can help you apply for benefits using the SSA’s website.
-Likewise, if you need an appeal, we can help you do that too.
+Likewise, if you need an appeal, then we can help you with that too.

-There are also many forms that will need to be filled out.
+There are also many forms you will need to fill out.
 Don’t worry.
 If you have questions about these forms, then we will answer them.
-You can learn more about SSA’s appeal forms.
+You can learn about SSA’s appeal forms.
 Call us for help today.

 Additionally, we represent clients in many states, including Nevada, Utah, Idaho, and California.
 Find out more about: